Shabaz Masoud: Early career

+Super bantamweight

+Masoud did not fight in 2020, like most boxers, due to COVID restrictions.
+He did however sign a contract to be co-managed by Ben Davison of MTK Global, alongside his existing manager Mervyn Turner.
 Masoud scored on his second stoppage win on 19 March 2021 against former English flyweight champion Louis Norman.
 A series of quick body shots and straight left punches led to Masoud knocking Norman down four times, prompting the referee to stop the fight.
 It was Masoud's first fight in 16 months.
 He was next scheduled to fight on a MTK Global card at the York Hall in London on 29 October 2021.
-His opponent was former British and Commonwealth title challenger James Beech Jr. (13-2, 2 KOs), which was expected to be his most challenging fight to date.
+His opponent was former British and Commonwealth title challenger James Beech Jr. (13–2, 2 KOs), which was expected to be his most challenging fight to date.
 On 15 October, the fight was cancelled following Beech's positive COVID-19 test.
-Four days later, it was announced that he would be competing on the Newcastle show as the co-main event on November 13, 2021, facing off against Diego Alberto Ruiz (23-3, 12 KOs) in a more challenging matchup.
+Four days later, it was announced that he would be competing on the Newcastle show as the co-main event on November 13, 2021, facing off against Diego Alberto Ruiz (23–3, 12 KOs) in a more challenging matchup.
 Ruiz was known to British fans, having fought Michael Conlan in 2019.
 During fight week, Thomas Patrick Ward suffered an injury and was forced to withdraw from the card, pushing Masoud to headline his first card.
 Masoud was thrilled to be part of the main event and believed it would motivate him to perform even better in the fight.
 The card took place at Rainton Meadows Arena in Houghton-le-Spring.
 Masoud achieved the most significant victory of his career at the time, by claiming a commanding points win against Ruiz.
-Masoud dominated throughout the fight which showed on the referee's scorecard, which he scored 99-91 in favour of Masoud.
+Masoud dominated throughout the fight which showed on the referee's scorecard, which he scored 99–91 in favour of Masoud.